 More than 30 years after the Montreal Protocol, NASA scientists documented the first direct proof that Antarctic ozone is recovering because of the CFC phase-down: Ozone depletion in the region has declined 20 percent since 2005.
 And at the end of 2018, the United Nations confirmed in a scientific assessment that the ozone layer is recovering, projecting that it would heal completely in the (non-polar) Northern Hemisphere by the 2030s, followed by the Southern Hemisphere in the 2050s and polar regions by 2060.
-More figures are available, if you may like to consult them.

 Monitoring of the ozone layers continues and some results indicate that the recovery may not be as quick and positive as projected.
 An unexpected and inexplicable drop in the lower ozone layer was registered early in 2018 but the causes are not yet known.
 Some point out that this may be the result of some or most nations not fully committing to the Montreal Protocol.

 It becomes clear that the world is not yet in the clear when it comes to harmful gases from coolants and lubricants, for instance.
 Some hydrochlorofluorocarbons (HCFCs), transitional substitutes that are less damaging but still harmful to ozone, are still in use.
 At the same time, developing countries need funding from the Montreal Protocol's Multilateral Fund to eliminate the most widely used of these, the refrigerant R-22.
 The next generation of coolants, hydrofluorocarbons (HFCs), do not directly contribute to thinning the ozone layer, but they are still fabricated with dangerous greenhouse gases that cause global warming, and therefore contribute negatively to the changing of climate patterns.